Warning: This article contains information that is not suitable for children.

 Denise was in the 6th grade and her school recently held a vigil, which Monique says showed how many lives her youngest had touched.
 “She wasn’t just the light in my life, her smile didn’t just brighten my day, that was just who she was.
 Multiple kids were saying: ‘She was my best friend; she gave the best advice; she helped me get my grades up; she always wanted me to be happy when I was sad.’
 That was Denise.”

-In the eulogy she has written for her daughter’s funeral service, Monique notes:
+In the eulogy she wrote for her daughter’s funeral service, Monique notes:

 “Her family implores those who are aware to share their knowledge and to inform those who are unfamiliar with anaphylaxis of the seriousness of this condition.
 They hope that in sharing her story, families, caregivers, school staff, and people in general will take this condition more seriously and that all items will be checked for ingredients, even those that may seem irrelevant.”